-The headers exchanges are quite similar to the direct exchange but with one key exception – Instead of doing a match between the routing key and the binding key, the match is done between a value provided in the message’s header and the binding key.
+The headers exchanges are rarely used, yet it's good to know they exist in case you ever need them.
+They are quite similar to the direct exchange but with one key exception – Instead of doing a match between the routing key and the binding key, the match is done between a value provided in the message’s header and the binding key.

 Note that this article gave an overview of these exchange types.
 To take your understanding of these concepts a step further, you can explore our post on exchanges, routing keys, and bindings that covers these concepts in more detail.